sadoe3/sadoe3.github.io/_posts/Fundamentals/Socket Programming/2024-11-13-socket-chapter7.md

         ```c++
         // once vcpkg is installed, use the following command to install Boost:
         .\vcpkg install boost
+        // this would take long time because it would install whole libraries
         ```
     3. integrate `vcpkg` with **Visual Studio**:
         ```c++